maple-labs/maple-docs/technical-resources/loan-managers/fixed-term-loan-manager/fixed-term-lm-accounting-examples.md

 # Overview

 This section is intended to demonstrate multiple scenarios with loans to show how value is represented with `totalAssets`.
-During each payment, accounting state in the Pool contracts is changed in the following way:
+During each payment, accounting state in the Fixed Term Manager contract is changed in the following way:
 1. `accountedInterest` is decreased.
 This is because the $$ outstandingInterest $$ portion of `assetsUnderManagement` must discretely decrease when a payment is made.
 2. `domainStart` is updated to the current timestamp.
 3. `issuanceRate` is updated based on the resulting state.
 4. `domainEnd` is set to the next earliest payment due date.
-5. Cash in the pool increases.
+5. Cash is sent to the pool.

 **Note 1**: For all of the below examples, only interest is being paid so outstanding principal (`principalOut`) remains constant.